 WRC-12 Agenda Item 1.17 relates to Digital Dividend in the 800 MHz band which is of particular importance for the European economy and information society.
-It has been discussed in the Council, in the European Parliament and was one of the main issues during the Spectrum Summit in March 2010 as well.
+It has been discussed in the Council, in the European Parliament, was one of the main issues during the Spectrum Summit in March 2010 and is addressed in the RSPP decision proposed by the EC as well.
 It may have a considerable impact on the EU economy by driving innovation, productivity and competitiveness.
-RSPG has already adopted an Opinion on this subject in 2007 and in 2009 and has included a new activity on this matter in its work programme for $2010^2$ .
+RSPG has already adopted an Opinion on this subject in 2007 and in 2009 and has included a new activity on this matter in its work programme for 2010.
 It was also subject to the EC Decision 2010/267/EU on "harmonised technical conditions of use in the 790-862 MHz frequency band for terrestrial systems capable of providing ECS in the EU".